rezamokaram/my-notes/cncf/kubernetes/beginning.md

     Populated by the system.
 Read-only.
 More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status
 ```

-for more detail in given fields we can use dot and then the pods.<FIELD-NAME>:
+for more detail in given fields we can use dot and then the pods.<FIELD_NAME>:

 ```sh
     kubectl explain pods.metadata
 ```

 Now, let's explore and review some of these Kubernetes API resources in detail.

-# Pods
+## Pods

 A **Pod** is the smallest and most basic deployable unit in Kubernetes.
 It represents a single instance of a running process in the cluster.
 A pod can contain one or more **containers**, which share the same network and storage resources.

 ## Key Characteristics of a Pod

 1. **Single or Multiple Containers**
    - Most commonly, a pod runs a single container (e.g., a web server or database).
    - In some cases, multiple containers are deployed together in one pod to share storage and network resources.